qubone/QSleeperFantasyBot/README.md

 Dynasty multi asset trading, Player A, 2028 Round 1 vs Player B, 2026 Round 2

 # Setup
-Invite the bot to your
+Invite the bot to your server (link will be provided soon)

 # How to use
-/dynastycompare side_a, side_b
+/dynastytrade side_a, side_b

 # Autocompletion
 When using dynasty trade command you will retrieve the list of all available assets.